kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 of his discoveries in his mind and spoke of them even before they had been realized.
 When commercial or financial imperatives obstructed their realization, he was often sidelined or ridiculed by the scientific establishment.
-Yet, the very things he envisaged then are realities in our present age of semiconductors, computers, and the Internet.
+Yet, the very things he envisioned then are realities in our present age of semiconductors, computers, and the Internet.
 To appreciate just how prophetic his vision was, let us look at just one example: his "World-System".
 In the vocabulary of Tesla's day, this system would be capable